splunk/public-o11y-docs/apm/apm-use-cases/service-map.rst

 Kai adds a link to Tag Spotlight for the offending endpoint to the customer ticket
 =====================================================================================

-Kai gets a the link to the Tag Spotlight for the endpoint and includes it in a note he adds identifying the endpoint as the root cause of the error to customers' tickets.
+Kai gets a link to the Tag Spotlight for the endpoint and includes it in a note he adds to the customers' tickets identifying the endpoint as the root cause of the error.
 Kai sends the ticket to the payment service owner for further troubleshooting.

 Summary
 ==============